SitecorePowerShell/Book/working_with_sitecore_items.md

 Notice that the item with language `en-US` at its third version.

-**Example:** The following will retrieve the item in all languages and all versions.
+**Example:** The following will return the item in all languages and all versions.

 ```powershell
 PS master:\> Get-Item master:/content/home -Language * -Version *| Format-Table DisplayName, Language, Id, Version, TemplateName